To make sure that all of the SEO methods are working in practice, you need to perform a thorough SEO audit of your website.

 Accessibility and Performance-Checking Tools

-- txt Analyzer – Allows you to get more out of your robots.txt file through careful analysis and suggestions on how you can improve it.
+- txt Analyzer – This allows you to get more out of your robots.txt file through careful analysis and suggestions on how you can improve it.

 - Meta Tag Analyzer – Analyze not just your meta tags, but your headlines, URLs, and keywords inside your content.